sysdiglabs/terraform-icp-aws/README.md

 - VPC with an internet gateway
 - All ICP nodes are placed in private subnets, each with their own NAT Gateway.
   - outbound Internet access from private subnet through NAT Gateway
+- Private EC2 and S3 API endpoints are created in the VPC

 #### Subnets
 - two for each AZ (one public, one private)